 Figure 4.23: Level of agreement regarding anticipated effects of replacing current tolls and fuel taxes with road pricing, for the main survey.

 Figure 4.24 shows the level of agreement regarding various statements based on the main survey.
-Respondents largely agree about public revenues and air pollution.
-Furthermore, a substantial percentage are uncertain about the effects of road pricing on privacy.
+Most respondents agree that the government needs revenue to finance public services.
+At the same time, a narrow majority thinks the tax level is too high.
+Most respondents also agree that air pollution from car traffic is a serious environmental problem that impacts public health.
+Opinions on whether road pricing will lead to worse privacy are more mixed, and a large share is uncertain about this.